Surrealist cinema: History

 Surrealist artists were interested in cinema as a medium for expression.
 As cinema continued to develop in the 1920s, many Surrealists saw in it an opportunity to portray the ridiculous as rational.
-"Surrealist artists realized that the film camera could capture the real world in a dreamlike way that their pens and paintbrushes could not: superimpositions, overexposures, fast-motion, slow-motion, reverse-motion, stop-motion, lens flares, large depth of field, shallow depth of field, and more bizarre camera tricks could transform the original image in front of the lens into something new once exposed on the film plate.
-For surrealists, film gave them the ability to challenge and mold the boundaries between fantasy and reality, especially with space and time.
-Like the dreams they wished to bring to life, film had no limits or rules."
+Surrealists realized that the film camera could capture the real world in a dreamlike way that pens and paintbrushes could not: superimpositions, overexposure, fast motion, slow motion, reverse motion, stop motion, lens flares, widely varying depths of field, and more bizarre camera tricks could transform the original image in front of the lens into something new once exposed on the film plate.

+For surrealists, film gave them the ability to challenge and mold the boundaries between fantasy and reality, especially in regard to space and time.
+Like the dreams they wished to bring to life, film had no limits or rules.
 Cinema provided more convincing illusions than its closest rival, theatre, and the tendency for Surrealists to express themselves through film was a sign of their confidence in the adaptability of cinema to Surrealism's goals and requirements.
-They were the first to take seriously the resemblance between film's imaginary images and those of dreams and the unconscious.
-Luis Buñuel said, "The film seems to be the involuntary imitation of the dream."
+They were the first to seriously consider the resemblance between film's imaginary images and those of dreams and the unconscious.
+Luis Buñuel, whose filmmaking technique has been widely studied, said that "the film seems to be the involuntary imitation of the dream".

-Surrealist filmmakers sought to re-define human awareness of reality by illustrating that the "real" was little more than what was perceived as real; that reality was subject to no limits beyond those mankind imposed upon it.
-Breton once compared the experience of Surrealist literature to "the point at which the waking state joins sleep."
+Surrealist filmmakers sought to redefine human awareness of reality by illustrating that the "real" was little more than what was perceived as real, and that reality was only constrained by the limits people imposed upon it.
+Breton once compared the experience of Surrealist literature to "the point at which the waking state joins sleep".
 His analogy helps to explain the advantage of cinema over books in facilitating the kind of release Surrealists sought from their daily pressures.
-The modernity of film was appealing to as well.
+The modernity of film was also appealing to Surrealists.

-Critics have debated whether "Surrealist film" constitutes a distinct genre.
-Recognition of a cinematographic genre involves the ability to cite many works which share thematic, formal, and stylistic traits.
-To refer to Surrealism as a genre is to imply that there is repetition of elements and a recognizable, "generic formula" which describes their makeup.
-Several critics have argued that, due to Surrealism's use of the irrational and on non-sequitur, it is impossible for Surrealist films to constitute a genre.
+Critics have debated whether surrealist cinema is a distinct genre; as recognition of a genre involves the ability to cite many works that share thematic, formal, and stylistic traits, referring to Surrealism as a genre implies that there is repetition of elements and a recognizable, generic formula which describes them.
+Several critics have thus argued that Surrealism's use of non sequiturs and the irrational make it impossible for it to constitute a genre.

 While there are numerous films which are true expressions of the movement, many other films which have been classified as Surrealist simply contain Surrealist fragments.
-Rather than "Surrealist film" the more accurate term for such works may be "Surrealism in film."
+Rather than "Surrealist film", the more accurate term for such works may be "Surrealism in film".